top of page

 Program Information & Expectations

 The Children's Program within the Chorus is a multi-tiered after school program at Kent Hall.
-The Chorus offers numerous programs for youth from infants to age 18 that center around both performance and music education.
+The Chorus offers numerous programs that center around both performance and music education.
 We believe in providing an inclusive program that provides rich cultural experiences that contribute to a thriving community, as well as aiding children in acquiring knowledge and skills for independent musicianship that will serve them throughout their lives.

 Prior musical training, voice lessons, music classes, or any musical background is not required for children and teenagers to become involved in the Chorus of Westerly.
 It is our task and joy to teach your child!

-Every child singer in the Chorus receives at least two hours of rehearsal per week.
+Every young singer in the Chorus receives at least two hours of rehearsal per week.
 Singers practice repertoire and develop musicianship skills that prepare them to be independent and confident musicians.
 Rehearsals take place after school and early evening on Mondays, Thursdays, and Fridays.
-All child members have the option to attend the Chorus Summer Camp (see below).
+All youth members have the option to attend the Chorus Summer Camp (see below).

 Level 1:

-This level is for the newest and youngest singers in the Chorus of Westerly, generally ages 8 to 10 years.
+This level is for the newest and youngest singers in the Chorus of Westerly, generally ages 7 to 10 years.
 The level is designed to teach the emergent singer music fundamentals, provide and allow for healthy vocal development, and prepare them to sing advanced choral music.
-The training choristers work both with music director Andrew Howell and director of education in a carefully planned structure.
-Child singers in this program stay for a length of time determined by the music director.
-Training Choristers sing in a variety of performances throughout the season including on both Christmas Pops and Summer Pops.
+The training choristers work both with music director Andrew Howell and music education director Dr. Audrey Cardany to grow their musicianship skills.
+While they do not participate in the fall and spring classical concerts, Training Choristers sing in a variety of performances throughout the season including both Christmas Pops and Summer Pops.

 Level 2:

-This program first served as a secondary and more advanced level of training choir, and now generally includes children with demonstrable basic music skills of ages 8 through 12 years.
-Musicianship skills and vocal training continues in this level with Andrew Howell and is the final step before a singer joins the Full Choristers.
-Junior Choristers also sing in a variety of performances throughout the season including both Christmas Pops and Summer Pops.
-Junior Choristers get the chance to audition to see if they are ready to sing the large classical concerts as well.
+This ensemble serves as a secondary and more advanced level of choir for the boy and girl sopranos in the Chorus of Westerly, generally ages 10 to 14 years.
+Musicianship skills and vocal training continues in this level with Andrew Howell and Dr. Audrey Cardany, as well as preparation of the full season of Classical and Pops repertoire.
+Junior Choristers sing in a variety of performances throughout the season including both Christmas Pops and Summer Pops, but also have the opportunity to sing in the fall and spring classical concerts, contingent on readiness.

 Musicianship Curriculum